Nuclear gene: Endosymbiotic theory

+Evolutionary aspects

+Nuclear genes evolve through compensatory adaptation to maintain compatibility with mitochondrial DNA (mtDNA), which has a high mutation rate.
+Studies suggest that deleterious mtDNA mutations can drive compensatory substitutions in interacting nuclear genes, preserving cellular respiration.
+This process is facilitated by strong selection and low mtDNA mutation rates, which increase the nuclear genome’s role in stabilizing organelle function.

+Mito-nuclear incompatibilities, such as those from mtDNA introgression, may also accelerate speciation by reducing hybrid fitness, though their impact depends on mutation rates and initial genetic mismatches.
+While observed in plants and some animals, nuclear compensation’s ubiquity remains debated due to challenges in distinguishing it from coevolution or relaxed purifying selection.

 Endosymbiotic organelle interactions

 Though separated from one another within the cell, nuclear genes and those of mitochondria and chloroplasts can affect each other in a number of ways.
 Nuclear genes play major roles in the expression of chloroplast genes and mitochondrial genes.

 Additionally, gene products of mitochondria can themselves affect the expression of genes within the cell nucleus.

 This can be done through metabolites as well as through certain peptides trans-locating from the mitochondria to the nucleus, where they can then affect gene expression.

 Structure

 Eukaryotic genomes have distinct higher-order chromatin structures that are closely packaged functional relates to gene expression.
 Chromatin compresses the genome to fit into the cell nucleus, while still ensuring that the gene can be accessed when needed, such as during gene transcription, replication, and DNA repair.

 The entirety of genome function is based on the underlying relationship between nuclear organization and the mechanisms involved in genome organization, in which there are a number of complex mechanisms and biochemical pathways which can affect the expression of individual genes within the genome.
 The remaining mitochondrial proteins, metabolic enzymes, DNA and RNA polymerases, ribosomal proteins, and mtDNA regulatory factors are all encoded by nuclear genes.
 Because nuclear genes constitute the genetic foundation of all eukaryotic organisms, anything that might change their genetic expression has a direct impact on the organism's cellular genotypes and phenotypes.
 The nucleus also contains a number of distinct subnuclear foci known as nuclear bodies, which are dynamically controlled structures that help numerous nuclear processes run more efficiently.
 Active genes, for instance, might migrate from chromosomal regions and concentrate into subnuclear foci known as transcription factories.